kasper201/RetroGame/README.md

 *[WIP]*
 If you are using an STM NUCLEO-F030R8 one can simply follow the [zephyr tutorial](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#build-the-blinky-sample) but instead of `samples\basic\blinky` it should direct to the folder containing the cmake and build files for this project.

+### STM32 uploading

+To upload a game onto your STM NUCLEO-F091RC OR NUCLEO-32F030R8, follow these steps:

+1. Open your command prompt and enter the following command (replace the directory with the correct path to your project):
+`cd c:/path`

+2. Build your project.
+The command will depend on the microcontroller you are using:
+For STM NUCLEO-F030R8:
+`west build -b nucleo_f030r8 -p always -d build`
+For STM NUCLEO-F091RC:
+`west build -b nucleo_f091rc -p always -d build`

+3. Finish the upload with the following command:
+`west build`

 ## FPGA

 To install the game on the FPGA first open the project in Vivado.